jfalcou/eve/doc/manual/functions/bitwise/bitwise_and.rst

 .. rubric:: Notes

 * There is no type restriction between operands of :ref:`function-bitwise_and` as long as the number of bits between them are equals.
-This implies that calls to:ref:`function-bitwise_and` on :ref:`floating points values <concept-IEEEvalue>` are possible as long as they are performed with a second parameters of proper size.
+This implies that calls to :ref:`function-bitwise_and` on :ref:`floating points values <concept-IEEEvalue>` are possible as long as they are performed with a second parameters of proper size.

 * There is no cardinal restriction on the :ref:`concept-vectorized` operands of :ref:`function-bitwise_and` as long as the number of bits between them are equals.
-This implies that calls to:ref:`function-bitwise_and` on :ref:`concept-vectorized` values of different cardinals are allowed as long at their total size in bits are equal.
+This implies that calls to :ref:`function-bitwise_and` on :ref:`concept-vectorized` values of different cardinals are allowed as long at their total size in bits are equal.